zio/zio/docs/datatypes/stm/trandom.md

 | `nextInt`     |               | `URSTM[TRandom, Int]`         |
 | ...           | ...           | ...                           |

 When we use operations of the `TRandom` service, they add `TRandom` dependency on our `STM` data type.
-After committing all the transactions, we can `provide` a `TRandom` implementation into our effect:
+After committing all the transactions, we can `inject`/`provide` a `TRandom` implementation into our effect:

 ```scala mdoc:invisible
 import zio.stm.TRandom